jontesek/energy-interview/README.md

 I used [Repository](./energy_manager/db/repositories.py) class for DB access and main logic.
 This way, API routers don't contain too much code and I can use some common code (e.g. for user access).

 I added a lot of tests to properly test the API.
+I added a separate test for user access method to make sure it works properly.
 When testing create and update, I checked only API response, not data in DB.
 But since I tried it also manually before and it works (data is added), should be fine.

+Access rights are based on two roles: `basic` and `tech`.

+I used mostly positional arguments in method calls.
+Although keyword arguments are safer and future-proof, I tried this bold move this time, because it's not for production and I don't like repeating words :D.

+I didn't write any docstrings...but hopefully code is still easy to understand!

 ERD for database: